Innis Library Overview

 Innis Library is named after Harold Adams Innis (1894-1952), influential Canadian scholar and McMaster alumnus (B.A.
 1916, M.A.
 1918, Hon.
 LL.D.
 1945).

-View Harold's graduation portrait when he received his Master of Arts degree from McMaster University in 1918.
+View Harold's graduation portrait taken when he received his Master of Arts degree from McMaster University in 1918.
 Read his M.A. thesis The Returned Soldier online via MacSphere, McMaster's institutional repository.

 Check out books by and about Harold Innis in McMaster libraries.